You can monitor the capacity of the vSAN datastore, analyze usage, and view the capacity breakdown at the cluster level.

 - Performance management objects - Capacity consumed by objects created for storing performance metrics when you enable the performance service.

-- File system overhead - Overhead that the on-disk file system takes up on the capacity drives.
+- File system overhead - vSAN on-disk format overhead that may take up on the capacity drives.

 - Checksum overhead - Overhead to store all the checksums.